C++98 OOP: Deep Dive into Classes and Objects

 C++ provides three access control keywords to manage the visibility of class members.

-private members can only be accessed by the class's own member functions.
-In the LED class above, pin and state are private, meaning you cannot directly read or write them from outside the class:
+private members are accessible only by the class's own member functions.
+In the LED class above, pin and state are private, which means you cannot read or write them directly from outside the class:

 LED led(5);